 6. Old Tobacco Pipe Condition

 Of course, old handmade clay tobacco pipes are the real antiques, but being extremely delicate, they didn’t last long.
-And although the later porcelain, meerschaum, briar, and metal pipes were sturdy, you can still see the signs of wear and usage.
+Although the later porcelain, meerschaum, briar, and metal pipes were sturdy, you can still see the signs of wear and usage.

 So, look for tooth marks near the outer end of the stem, burn marks on the bowl, and a yellow-brown patina to track the pipe’s age.
 Where a little bit of burning marks is okay, an extensively burnt bowl wouldn’t be worth a lot.